mhjarvis/Books-I-Am-Reading/Web Security for Developers.md

 ### <strong>SQL Databses</strong>
 Structured Query Language (SQL) databases are relational, meaning they store data in one or more tables that relate to each other.
 Tables relate to each other via ```keys```.
 Usually, each row in a table has a unique numeric ```primary key```, and tables can refer to each other's rows via ```foreign keys```.

+### <strong>NoSQL Databses</strong>
+SQL databasees are often bottlenecks for performance.
+Hence, the emergence of NoSQL, which sacrifices data integrity (some) for scalability.
+NoSQL databases are often schemaless, storing data in key-value form (or in JSON).